igor-podpalchenko/ha-weekly-schedule-card/README.md

 ![Weekly Schedule UI](images/weekly-schedule-ui.png)

-The Weekly Schedule Card is a custom card for Home Assistant that allows you to display and manage a weekly schedule for various devices (like thermostats, air conditioners).
+The Weekly Schedule Card is a simple custom card for Home Assistant that allows you to display and manage a weekly schedule for various devices (like thermostats, air conditioners).
 It supports different input and output formats but does not contain a schedule executor service (like cron).
+It might be used with the MQTT device type.
 To understand it better or integrate it, enable `devMode`.

 ## Options